sciencegenome/sciencegenome/README.md

 - Extremely collaborative and I only supports those who support me.
 - Even AI prompt says ask me then i will tell, asking is the first way to initiate a open discussion/building relation.
 - Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
-- I believe decisions and communication not made in time have no and importance.
+- I believe decisions and communication not made have no and importance.
 - I give importance and priority to the people I am working and communicating with.
 - I believe that who is showing results is not fake whereas who is only talking with no results is fake.
 - I am interested in all work and code related queries and position offers.